Land of Rugs™

 Create a Glow

-For the ultimate winter warmer, a wood-burning stove will add a warm glow as well as actual warmth.
-If you don’t have a wood-burning stove you can always use candles enhanced with carefully positioned mirrors and reflective surfaces.
+For the ultimate winter warmer, a log burner will add a warm glow as well as actual warmth.
+If you don’t have a log burner you can always use candles enhanced with carefully positioned mirrors and reflective surfaces.

 Pair Up Textures